pietgeursen/depject/README.md

 ## api

 `needs` does not specify number of deps.
 It only ever wants one value for a dependency (an array is still a value).

-`source` or 'through' There should be only one module that gives a dependency.
+There should be only one module that gives a dependency.
 It should be a pullstream source.
 If you have multiple modules with opinions it's up to you to reduce them down to one.

 ```js
 var combine = require('depject')